Swoop graphic

 A wireless “power budget” is a calculation method used to determine the approximate wireless range that can be achieved by a system.
 The calculation starts with transceiver power (in dB) and subtracts all the signal losses in the chain until the signal reaches the receiver.
 If the received power is greater than the receiver’s sensitivity to the specific data rate and conditions, the receiver will be able to understand the packet.

-Due to the multi-datarate protocol Paragon uses, the receiver sensitivity can reach nearly -100 dBm at the slowest datarate.
-The transmit power from our Nseries controllers is approximately +20 dBm, providing a large wireless range for communicating.
+Due to Paragon’s multi‑data‑rate protocol, receiver sensitivity can reach nearly –100 dBm at the lowest data rate.
+The transmit power of our N‑Series controllers is approximately +20 dBm, enabling a substantial wireless range for communicating.

 Datarate

-Digital wireless communications use "symbols" to transmit data.
-A symbol is like a letter and can communicate different amounts of information.
-To transmit higher-speed data wirelessly, you typically want to use a higher frequency, as they can carry more information per amount of time.
+Digital wireless communications use “symbols” to convey data.
+A symbol is analogous to a character and can represent varying amounts of information.
+To achieve higher‑speed wireless data transfer, higher carrier frequencies are typically employed because they can carry more bits per unit time.

 Battery life